ixudra/imageable/README.md

 The package also provides an `ImageFactoryTrait` which can be used to extract all the information necessary to create an `image` model from a general data array.

 Updating images works similar to creating them.
 All you need to do is provide the correct information and the `ImageFactory` will take care of the rest for you.
-It if also possible to update the image information without actually updating the uploaded file.
+It is also possible to update the image information without actually updating the uploaded file.
 This can be done by omitting the `file` attribute from the data that is passed to the factory.

 A full example of a factory class that leverages the package functionality can be found in the following example: